-Nodes along Corridor Orient/East-Med shown on the schematic map, are divided into the following types:
+Nodes along the Corridor, shown on the schematic map, are divided into the following types:

 Handover Point

 Point where planning responsibility is handed over from one IM to another.
 Published times cannot be changed.
 In case there are two consecutive Handover Points, only the departure time from the first Handover Point and the arrival time at the second Handover Point cannot be changed.